quintuslabs/pyfireconnect/README.md

 ### Use Services

-A pyfirebase app can use multiple Firebase services.
+A pyfireconnect app can use multiple Firebase services.

 ```firebase.auth()``` - [Authentication](#authentication)